cidetraq/Air-Pollution/README.md

 # Air-Pollution

+Update 1/17/2019:
+With the start of the new school semester, both Nicholas and Carroll are adjusting to their new schedules.
+Currently we have gone back to data processing and are looking at interpolation using geographically nearby sites for missing data.

+Some ideas:
+we could try to interpolate using a diffisuion and vector field model or use an extended kallman filter

 Update 1/4/2019:
 To-Do:
 1. Calculate min and max values for all columns ahead of time to assist with min max scaling